huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Dark Hours: when most people don't operate; when the world has switched off

-About Innovation: New things are usually a combination of existing things → Originality is overrated
+About Innovation: New things are usually a combination of existing things &rarr; Originality is overrated

 Nostalgia (Memory DivIdends): to intentionally have experiences

 - Memory Dividends are the continued tail of "payouts" you receive from re-experiencing an experience in the future

 Second-order Thinking: Imagine a rock is thrown into a lake.
 The splash is the first-order effect.
 The ripples are the second-order effects.
-The world is filled with first-order thinkers—it’s easy.
+The world is filled with first-order thinkers—it's easy.
 Dig deeper.
-Always ask “and then what?”—consider the layers of consequences.
+Always ask "and then what?"—consider the layers of consequences.

 Chaos is our default state.
 Embrace the chaos.
 Act in the middle of chaos.